Reconstruction and interpolation of manifolds II: Inverse problems with partial data for distances observations and for the heat kernel: Inverse problem for the heat kernel with partial data and the local reconstruction of the manifold

 where $\Delta_{g}$ is the Laplace-Beltrami operator on $(M,g)$ that operates in the $x$-variable and $\delta_z$ is a point source at the point $z\in M$.
 Let \beq \tilde G(x,z,t)=\eta(x,z,t)\,G(x,z,t) \eeq be the values of the heat kernel with multiplicative noise $\eta(x,z,t)$ satisfying \beq \Big| \log \eta(x,z,t)\Big | \leq \frac{\sigma}{t}, \quad\hbox{ for $0<t<1$,} \eeq where $\sigma \in (0,1)$ is small.
 We consider the stability of the following inverse problem on Riemannian manifolds with non-negative Ricci curvature.

 {\bf Inverse problem for heat kernel with separated sources and observations.} {\it Let $(M,g)$ be a compact Riemannian manifold and $U\subset M$ be a non-empty open subset.
 Assume that we are given the set $(U,g|_U)$ as a Riemannian manifold and the heat kernel $G(y,z,t)$ at observation points $y\in U$ at all times $t\in (0,1)$ with the source points $z\in M\setminus \overline U$.
-Do these data uniquely determine the topology, differential structure and Riemannian metric of the manifold $(M,g)$?}
+Do these data uniquely determine, the topology, the differentiable structure and the metric of the manifold $(M,g)$?}

 In the case when the heat kernel $G(y,z,t)$ is sampled on the set $M\times M\times \R_{+}$, that is, sources and observations are on the whole manifold $M$, this problem in studied in the embedding of a manifold into an Euclidean space using the heat kernel \cite{Besson,Portegies,WZ}, in diffusion distances in manifold learning \cite{CoifmanLafon,diffusion}, and in manifold registration in shape theory \cite{Shape1,Shape2}.
 Also, an inverse problem where $G(y,z,t)$ is assumed to be known in the set $U\times U\times \R_{+}$ for an open subset $U\subset M$ was studied in \cite{Helin-etal,Helin-etal2,KrKuLa}, see also related studies \cite{AKKLT,BeKu,BKL,dCristo-Rondi,KKL,SHoop} for manifolds with boundary.
-In the methods used to study these problems, it is essential that the set which contains the sources intersects the set where the solutions are observed.
-For partial data problems with separated sources and observations, the inverse problem for the wave equation on a non-trapping manifold was considered in \cite{LO}.
+In the methods used to study these problems it is essential that the set which contains the sources intersects the set where the solutions are observed.
+For partial data problems with separated sources and observations, the inverse problem for the wave equation on a non-trapping manifold is considered in \cite{LO}.
 Inverse problems for elliptic equations, where the sources and the observations are on sets that are small but intersect, have been studied under geometric convexity assumptions, see e.g. \cite{dsFKSU,KSU,KrU} and in the 2-dimensional case, see e.g. \cite{GT,LTU,LU}.

 The following result proves that for manifolds with non-negative Ricci curvature, the Riemannian manifold structure depends in a stable way on the heat kernel with separated sources and observations when the data have multiplicative errors.